-A health insurance plan pays for the hospitalization expenses and other associated costs.
+Benefits paid: A health insurance plan pays for the hospitalization expenses and other associated costs.
 Critical Illness plans, on the other hand, pay a lump sum amount on diagnosis of the covered illness, irrespective of the actual amount required or incurred on treatment of the illness.
 The amount is paid on the diagnosis of the illness and the insured might use the amount as per his/her choice.

 Except in case of accidents, normal health plans have 15-30 days of waiting period after which the coverage gets activated.
 Contrary to this, some critical illness plans have a waiting period of 90 days.
 Moreover, some plans may also have a clause that the policyholder should survive for at least 30 days after getting diagnosed with a critical illness.